SAP-samples/teched2023-IN264/exercises/ex7/README.md

 2. You should have received an email from saprover123@gmail.com.
 In case you do not see it in the inbox, check your spam or junk email folder.
 <br><img src="/exercises/ex7/images/Welcome_Email.png" width=100% height=100%>

 3. The email also has a link to survey.
 Click on the link and observe that the onboarding experience survey has been contextualized to you as a specific individual who has been newly hired in the organization, with team and manager specific questions getting reflected (these items were selected in SuccessFactors while adding the new employee).
-Fill the entire surveyif you like else leave it fatre  checking the few screens.
+Fill the entire survey if you like else leave it after  checking the few screens.
 <br><img src="/exercises/ex7/images/Survey.png" width=100% height=100%>

 ### 7.3 Approve the Equipment and Training requirements of newly hired employee in SAP Build Process Automation Inbox